dmsc/fastbasic/compiler/USAGE.md

 ===========

-For simple compilation of BAS files to XEX (Atari DOS executable), call the `fb` or the `fb-int` programs passing the basic source file as the first parameter.
+For simple compilation of BAS files to XEX (Atari DOS executable), call the `fastbasic` program, passing the basic source file as the first parameter.

 - On Linux:

-      /path/to/fb myprog.bas

-  or:

-      /path/to/fb-int myprog.bas
+      /path/to/fastbasic myprog.bas

 - On Windows:

-      C:\path\to\fb myprog.bas
+      C:\path\to\fastbasic myprog.bas

-  or:
+The compiler supports multiple possible targets, with different capabilities, you can select between the target with the `-t:` compiler option, between the
+following:

+- `atari-fp`: Compile to an Atari 8-bit executable (`.xex`) with floating-point support.
+This is the default if no other target is selected.

+- `atari-int`: Compile to an Atari 8-bit executable with only integer support.
+  The compiled program will be a little smaller using this target, as no floating-point initialization is done.

+- `atari-cart-fp`: Compile to an Atari 8-bit cartridge image (`.rom`), with floating point support.
+Currently, the cartridge support is limited to 8kB.

+- `atari-cart-int`: Compile to an Atari 8-bit cartridge image (`.rom`), with only integer support.

+This example produces a cartridge image:

-      C:\path\to\fb-int myprog.bas
+     fastbasic -t:atari-cart-fp myprog.bas

-There are two compilers, one for the full version, used with the `fb` command, and another for the integer only version `fb-int`.
-You should only use the integer version when developing programs to ensure that no floating point operations are generated, as currently the size difference of the two versions is only 3 bytes.

 The compiler generates various files from the basic source: